steve-king/sk-tabs/README.md

 		<a href="http://example.com/ajaxcontent.html">Ajax tab</a>

-- the plugin will decide whether to show existing page content or make an ajax request.
+The plugin will decide whether to show existing page content or make an ajax request.

 The plugin converts AJAX tabs to standard show/hide ones once content is retrieved, ensuring that only one http request is made per AJAX tab.